Motivation Enhancement Therapy

 Motivational Enhancement Therapy.
 Psychology Fanatic feature image

-Motivation Enhancement Therapy: A Path to Positive Change
+Motivation Enhancement Therapy (MET): A Collaborative Approach to Behavior Change

 Key Definition: